wavefrontHQ/docs/pages/doc/integrations_custom_app_metrics_howto.md

 The output of a `/metrics` endpoint in a scraping model is normally human readable, which can help with debugging the metrics coming from a running application.

-Pushing metrics can produce more detail; in the push model, a metric can be submitted as often as practically limits allow - possibly multiple times per second.
+Pushing metrics can produce more details.
+In the push-based model, a metric can be submitted as often as practically limits allow - possibly multiple times per second.
 In a scrape model, only changes since the last scrape are seen.
 Typically metrics data does not need to be extremely high-fidelity in order to be useful, and this periodic sampling is acceptable to most users.

 Very short-lived processes **must** use a push model, because they do not run long enough to be discovered and scraped by a metrics collector.

 ## Metric Registrar

-TAS supports a pull model for custom app metrics using the “Metric Registrar” component.
+Tanzu Application Service supports a pull-based model for custom app metrics using the Metric Registrar component.

 The Metric Registrar is a TAS component that periodically scrapes registered endpoints and forwards scraped metrics to the Loggregator Firehose.
-In the Wavefront Nozzle, these metrics are then ingested in the same way as platform or service tile metrics, and become visible in Wavefront automatically.
+In the Tanzu Observability by Wavefront Nozzle, these metrics are then ingested in the same way as platform or service tile metrics, and become available automatically in Tanzu Observability.

-To instrument an application for Metric Registrar scraping, you will typically use either a prometheus SDK or an metrics framework built into your application stack, such as Spring Boot Actuator.
+To instrument an application for Metric Registrar scraping, you will typically use either a Prometheus SDK or a metrics framework built into your application stack, such as Spring Boot Actuator.

-After deploying your application, you register it using the `cf` CLI, as described in the documentation: [https://docs.pivotal.io/application-service/metric-registrar/using.html](https://docs.pivotal.io/application-service/metric-registrar/using.html).
+After deploying your application, you register it by using the `cf` CLI, as described in the [Using Metrics Registrar](https://docs.pivotal.io/application-service/metric-registrar/using.html) documentation.

 ## Wavefront Service Broker

-To implement a push-based metrics pattern using Wavefront, you can use the Wavefront SDK for your language stack, or you can use a pluggable abstraction like Spring Boot Actuator.
+To implement a push-based metrics model using Tanzu Observability, you can use the Wavefront SDK for your language stack, or you can use a pluggable abstraction such as Spring Boot Actuator.

 In either case, you must provide your application with a URL for a Wavefront proxy instance.